DataCloud-project/SIM-PIPE/docs/USER_GUIDE.md

 SIM-PIPE is composed of the following orchestration, monitoring, storage, and interface components:

 - **Controller (GraphQL API)**: A Node.js/Express service exposing a GraphQL API that coordinates all platform operations.
-It manages pipeline dry runs, project lifecycle, VM node emulation, and metric retrieval.
+It manages pipeline dry runs, project lifecycle, VM node virtualization, and metric retrieval.
 All mutations and most queries are protected by the `@auth` directive and enforced per-user via Kubernetes labels.

 - **Frontend (SvelteKit GUI)**: A browser-based graphical user interface accessible at `http://localhost:8088` after installation.
 It enables users to create projects, submit and monitor dry runs, browse pipeline artifacts, and inspect hardware metrics through an interactive dashboard.